 The amount you decide to contribute towards your pension will depend on how much you can afford and what you think you’ll need to enjoy a comfortable retirement.

 Every year you’re allowed to save up to 100% of your salary into your pension, to a maximum of £40,000 and receive tax relief on your personal contribution.
 This means you can make personal contributions, receive payments from your employer through auto-enrolment and get tax relief up to a total £40,000.

 If you earn less than £3,600, or you don’t earn anything at all, you’re still allowed to save into your pension, to a maximum of 100% of your salary.
-That means you can save up to £3,600 plus 20% tax relief.
+That means you can save up to £3,600 plus a 25% tax top up.

 Should you decide to save more into your pension you’ll have to pay an ‘annual allowance charge’, which is a tax on the amount you go over by.
 If you haven’t started planning your retirement yet there are several online tools and pension calculators that can help you determine how much you should be saving.

 The best time to start protecting your future is now.
 Even If you’re thinking, “But the State Pension will be enough” or “But retirement is miles away”, it’s time to think again.
 It’s really important to start planning ahead as soon as possible, so that you can live life the way you want when you retire.
 I am so glad @pensionbee have a simple pension calculator and easy and accessible plans .
 I have started thinking of my pension with @pensionbee.
 Have you started thinking of that?
 Capital at risk #pensions #retirement #ad #fintech